High school football: Cashton run defense shutting down some of the best

 Junior linebacker Brett Hemmersbach had eight tackles, including four for a loss against Black Hawk/Warren.
 The key for Hemmersbach and the Eagles defense was getting eyes into the backfield to keep eyes on a plethora of potential Black Hawk rushers — three of which ran for over 1,000 yards this season.

+The Eagles have also intercepted 26 of their opponents’ passes and returned seven of those for touchdowns.
+Senior Colin O’Neil leads the way with seven of those picks, and he has taken two of them to the end zone.

-Sometimes, the best defense is offense.
-Time of possession was key in their wins over both Bangor and Black Hawk/Warren with running back Colin O’Neil leading the Eagles with 1,549 rushing yards and 24 touchdowns.
+The best defense, in addition to that example, can also be offense.
+Time of possession was key in Cashton’s wins over both Bangor and Black Hawk/Warren with O’Neil leading the Eagles with 1,549 rushing yards and 24 touchdowns.
 Overall, the offense averages 267.3 rushing yards and 48.4 points per game.

 In the semifinals, the Eagles will have to contend with a more balanced attack.
-The second-seeded Shiocton (10-2) averages 134 passing yards and 124 rushing yards a game.
+Second-seeded Shiocton averages 134 passing yards and 124 rushing yards a game.

-Cashton will likely have to rely on their pass defense, which has 24 interceptions and has kept opponents to 50.8 passing yards per game.
+Cashton will likely have to rely on its pass defense, which has 24 interceptions and has kept opponents to 50.8 passing yards per game.

-The Eagles and Shiocton will meet at Marshfield High School at 7 p.m. with the winner advancing to the state championship game in Madison.

 James Krause can be reached by email at James.KrauseJr@lee.net or on Twitter @jkrausepro.